ikt32/GTAVCustomTorqueMap/README.md

 ## Data logging

 The script includes a function to record the actual torque and power output.
-The format is `csv`, and any software such as Microsoft Excel or Google Sheets can be used to import this file to process the output.
+The format is `{timestamp}-{model}.csv`, and any software such as Microsoft Excel or Google Sheets can be used to import this file to process the output.
 An example of visualized data is this following graph:

 ![AE86 output graph](img/AE86_HP_Torque_chart.png)